1. Spend at least one hour a day outdoors

 Good nutrition starts with eating a balanced diet and as many kinds of foods daily as you can.
 When you eat, slow down, enjoy your food and chew it well.
 It is suggested that you choose a wide variety of fresh fruits and vegetables, and to not overcook them.
 Also try to eat fish at least twice a week, especially salmon or tuna.
 Good nutrition also means less saturated fat – so limit those sauces, gravies and margarine, and remove or trim excess fat from animal products.
-Reduce caffeine and alcohol, but increase the amount of water you drink.
+Reduce caffeine, but increase the amount of water you drink.
 Aim to have at least 2 litres daily and try to use a water filter.

 3. Practise relaxation

 This can be in the form of gardening, meditation, tai chi, or reading a good novel – whatever you enjoy doing.
 It is important to take some time out.
 Sitting in front of the TV and reading a magazine at the same time is not relaxation.
 Yoga or meditation or sitting in a quiet room with some relaxing music is!
 Time out is vital to restore your energies and bring balance into your life.
 When you relax, try to really relax.

 Invest in lavender oil or any particular natural essence that appeals to your sense of smell and put a few drops into your bathwater at least once a week (more often if possible).
 Light a few candles, turn off the lights and just relax.
 You may or may not want to take some form of relaxation music into the bathroom with you to help you escape from a busy day.

 5. Enjoy a regular massage